Donald Trump Pitches In To Help National Cancer Center Director of Same Name Go Bald for Research

 Dr. Trump has significant experience with the clinical aspects of vitamin D in the treatment of solid tumors and has performed more cancer clinical trials with vitamin D than anyone else in the world.
 He also holds both US and European patents for the use of vitamin D in cancer treatment.

-Roswell Park Cancer Institute, founded in 1898, is the nation's first cancer research, treatment and education center, and currently serves patients from across America and the world.
+Roswell Park Comprehensive Cancer Center, founded in 1898, is the nation's first cancer research, treatment and education center, and currently serves patients from across America and the world.
 The Institute was one of the first cancer centers in the country to be named a National Cancer Institute-designated comprehensive cancer center and remains the only facility with this designation in Upstate New York.

-Since 2002, “Goin' Bald for Bucks” has raised more than $600,000 for Roswell Park Cancer Institute, thanks to the many schools, organizations and individuals that have raised pledges and given up their locks for the cause.
+Since 2002, “Goin' Bald for Bucks” has raised more than $600,000 for Roswell Park Comprehensive Cancer Center, thanks to the many schools, organizations and individuals that have raised pledges and given up their locks for the cause.
 It was founded at Lake Shore High School in a suburb of Buffalo, NY, to support the sister of teacher Tony George during her cancer battle.